 Concerning the origin and domestication of saffron: Vavilov indicates that its origin is the Middle East, while some other authors suggest Central Asia or the islands of south-west Greece.
 Crocus sativus is likely selected and domesticated in Crete during the Bronze Age.
 From this primary zone, it would have spread to India, China and to Iran, and the countries of the Middle East.

 Cosmetology and Perfumery Uses

-More recently, Crocus sativus has attracted a renewed interest in its use in cosmetics.
+More recently, crocus sativus has attracted a renewed interest for its use in cosmetics.
+Since ancient times, saffron is used for cosmetic purposes, absorbed in infusion or even in the cutaneous application, mixed with fat or macerated in donkey milk, for its eternal youthful properties.
 Cleopatra used it in her beauty products.
-In traditional Iranian medicine, Saffron can improve the complexion and can be used to treat erysipelas.
-In traditional Greek medicine, it can refresh the skin of the face and is used to relieve the liver of the domination of bile and to treat acne, skin diseases, and wounds.
+In traditional Iranian medicine, saffron can improve the complexion and can be used to treat erysipelas.
+In traditional Greek medicine, it can refresh the skin of the face and is used to relieve the liver of the domination of bile and to treat acne, skin diseases and wounds.
 In addition, the body may look younger and brighter.
-In another category, Hindu women used Crocus sativus to make the bindi, the red or yellow dot on the forehead.
+In another category, Hindu women used crocus sativus to make the bindi, the red or yellow dot on the forehead.
 It is, in a way, a third eye symbolizing good fortune and conscience.
-Nowadays, Saffron tepals have been studied in several studies as being rich in Crocin and kaempferol, thus representing an important source of bioactive compounds for potential cosmetic formulations.
+Nowadays, saffron tepals have been studied in several studies as being rich in crocin and kaempferol, thus representing an important source of bioactive compounds for potential cosmetic formulations.

 Read also: The use of saffron in Hinduism